Resources

 I got the idea from Paul Silva’s How to Write a Lot, but I take it a bit further and track more than my research/writing time because I find teaching, service, and other work is important for my research and isn’t always clearly distinguished.
 So I aim for balance.

 I track my time for many reasons, but I also agree with Theresa MacPhail that “productivity is overrated.”
-I write about these issues in a chapter on productivity, but right now I don’t know if that will be in my book, Rocking Qualitative Social Science, or unnamed book 3.
+I write about these issues in a chapter on productivity in a sequel to Rocking Qualitative Social Science, or book 4, the in-progress book on writing and productivity.